 We have been talking a lot about those baby days, as that “baby” has become a teenager.
-He’s about to finish his junior year of high school, and is learning how to drive.
-His days are full of AP classes and running with his cross country and track teams.
-He will start working on college applications this summer, and has a few favorites.
-He is reading through the Bible this year, one morning at a time.
-Every now and then, we will have great conversations about what he’s reading, or school projects, or current events, that show me the way he sees the world.
+He’s about to finish his senior year of high school, and he will live away from home this fall, at the University of Florida.
+His days have been full of AP classes and running with his cross country and track teams, until he faced a months-long ordeal with mono.
+He reads his Bible every evening.
+Every now and then, we will have great conversations about what he’s reading, or his hopes for the future, or current events (global and personal), that show me the way he sees the world.
 When did he make that leap from cute to handsome?
 How are his feet that much bigger than mine?
-Is he really about to start his senior year of high school?
+Is he really about to finish high school?
 What a fantastic blur it’s been, watching him grow.
 We are blown away by his personality, intellect, and faith.